MattHeffNT/configs/README.md

 # configs
-repo with my vim, bash and zsh configs
+repo with my vim, bash and zsh configs for omy zsh terminal